Nex Machina: Release

-Nex Machina was unveiled at the PlayStation Experience in December 2016.
-Housemarque signed a deal with Sony Interactive Entertainment to bring the game to the PlayStation 4 video game console.
-In March 2017, Housemarque announced that the game will also be released on Windows-based personal computers.
+Nex Machina was revealed at the PlayStation Experience in December 2016.
+Housemarque signed a deal with Sony Interactive Entertainment to bring the game to the PlayStation 4.
+In March 2017, Housemarque announced that the game will also be released for Windows.
 Nex Machina was released on 20 June 2017; it is Housemarque's first self-published game.
 Housemarque is also considering creating a Nex Machina arcade cabinet with Jarvis' company Raw Thrills.

 Reception

-The game received generally positive reviews from critics.
-Metacritic calculated an average score of 88 out of 100 for the PlayStation 4 version based on 45 reviews and 84 out of 100 for the Windows version based on 16 reviews.
+Nex Machina received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Eurogamer ranked the game eighth on their list of the "Top 50 Games of 2017".

 Accolades

-The game was nominated for "PlayStation Game of the Year" at the Golden Joystick Awards, for "Best PC Game" in Destructoid's Game of the Year Awards 2017, and for "Best Action Game" in IGN's Best of 2017 Awards.
+Nex Machina was nominated for "PlayStation Game of the Year" at the Golden Joystick Awards, for "Best PC Game" in Destructoid's Game of the Year Awards 2017, and for "Best Action Game" in IGN's Best of 2017 Awards.
 It won the award for "Best Indie Action Game" in Game Informer's 2017 Action Game of the Year Awards.
 It won "Big Screen Game of the Year 2017" and "Finnish Game of the Year 2017" in the Finnish Game Awards 2018, and was also nominated for "Visual Design" and "Music Design" at the 2018 Develop Awards.